jashinspires/MyCrypto_Banana/README.md

 Not long ago, I was viewed as a "blockchain beginner."
 You might remember my first attempt at Solidity, where I almost hallucinated a compilation error and crashed my entire Remix workspace by 9%.
 But unlike Google's Gemini 3 launch, I somehow pulled off the biggest Mongolian reversal in history.

-Welcome to **MyCrypto_Banana** ($BANANA) - a deflationary ERC-20 token that gets us one step closer to The Singularity... or at least gets me an A on this assignment.
+Welcome to **MyCrypto_Banana** ($BANANA) - a deflationary ERC-20 token that gets us one step closer to The Singularity... or at least gets me a good score on this assignment.

 ## 🚀 The "Anti-Gravity" Tech Stack